Conch Republic: Invasions of 1995

-The annexation of Seven Mile Bridge
+Annexation of Seven Mile Bridge

-In yet another protest on January 13, 2006, Peter Anderson (the defendant in the Dry Tortugas case from 1995 to 1996) purported to annex the abandoned span of Seven Mile Bridge, which had been replaced by a parallel span in 1982.
+On January 13, 2006, Peter Anderson (the defendant in the Dry Tortugas case from 1995 to 1996) purported to annex the abandoned span of Seven Mile Bridge, which had been replaced by a parallel span in 1982.
 The move was in response to a recent event regarding Cuban refugees.
 On the previous January 4, fifteen Cuban refugees reached the bridge, but were returned to Cuba by the U.S. Border Patrol because the U.S. government had declared the bridge a "wet feet" location under the wet feet, dry feet policy.
 The rationale was that, since two sections of the span had been removed and it was no longer connected to land, it was not part of U.S. territory subject to the "dry feet" rule, and thus the refugees could not stay.

 Anderson, seizing upon the U.S.'s apparent disavowal of the abandoned span, claimed it for the Republic.
 He expressed hope to use the bridge for affordable, ecologically friendly housing.
-In response, Russel Schweiss, spokesman for Florida governor Jeb Bush, declared "With all due respect to the Conch Republic, the bridge belongs to all the people of Florida, and we're not currently in negotiations to sell it."
+In response, Russel Schweiss, spokesman for Florida governor Jeb Bush, declared, "With all due respect to the Conch Republic, the bridge belongs to all the people of Florida, and we're not currently in negotiations to sell it."
 The refugee decision was later overturned, but only after the refugees had been returned to Cuba.